ur-fault/TMaze/README.md

 - Settings, Controls and About screen
 - Render path (you will be able to disable this)
 - Maybe multiplayer (depends on difficulty of adding it)
-- Floors, basically 3D mazes (that's what spectator mode is for)

 ## How to run